Abdelrahmanrezk/nlp_course_assignments/README.md

 This task is required to implement a Naive Bayes classifier  to obtain an average performance of at least 80%.
 You can check my soltion in solve file in python folde. also you can find more description of this task in link below

+#### NER Task

+This task is required to get f1 measue over 85 of extracting People name but I got at the end over 84 %